Let me start by saying “Wow…!” ☺.

 It looks scary, isn’t it?
 All these critical processes in one system…?
-Well the good news are that most of the CRM systems that I have met during my career as a CIO, have most of these basic requirements implemented as a standard, out-of-the-box processes.
+Well, the good news is that most of the CRM systems that I have met during my career as a CIO, have most of these basic requirements implemented as a standard, out-of-the-box processes.
 Furthermore, some of them even have industry-specific solutions and in many cases, all that is left for you to do is to customize the user screens and some basic enhancements and you will be ready to go.
-The “not so good” news are that there are plenty of systems to choose from… so how to narrow down the list?
-Here are few tips that might help you:
+The “not so good” news is that there are plenty of systems to choose from… so how do you narrow down the list?
+Here are a few tips that might help you:

-- Size of Sales team – The bigger it is, and especially if some of them are field sales who are travelling all the time, you will need a web-based system that is available anywhere and anytime.
+- Size of the Sales team – The bigger it is, and especially if some of them are field sales who are traveling all the time, you will need a web-based system that is available anywhere and anytime.

-- Do you allow on-line sales (meaning – can the end customer by directly from your website)?
-This capability is sometimes being referred to as “B2C” or “E-commerce”.
-If so, you have to make sure that the system you are buying has such capabilities either by providing out-of-the-box web site or by integrating to an existing e-commerce software (this is a technical discussion that should involve your IT experts)
+- Do you allow online sales (meaning – can the end customer buy directly from your website)?
+This capability is sometimes referred to as “B2C” or “E-commerce”.
+If so, you have to make sure that the system you are buying has such capabilities either by providing an out-of-the-box website or by integrating with an existing e-commerce software (this is a technical discussion that should involve your IT experts)

 The following table will help you to narrow down your options even more: